-But it's not just a nice, clean way of organizing content that brings glee to the most Type A of marketers (read: yours truly).
+Topic clusters aren't just a nice, clean way of organizing content that brings glee to the most Type A of marketers (me, for instance).
 It also keeps Google happy.
 As it turns out, the search engine giant has changed its algorithm to favor topic-based content, making pillar pages a requirement for content marketers who want to maintain a high SERP ranking.

 My colleague, Sophia Bernazzani, does an excellent job of summarizing pillar pages (and comparing them to HubSpot Marketing Blog's own previous method of topic organization) in her post on the subject here.
 As the previous paragraphs suggest, she says: